andrew-bk/andrew-bk.github.io/_posts/2016-01-03-apache-drill-date-arithmetic.md

 ---
 layout: post
-title: Subtract tow dates with Apache Drill
+title: Subtract two dates with Apache Drill
 tags: [apache drill]
 ---

-Apache Drill is a fantastic SQL on Hadoop solution and comes with a large nmber of SL functinos for manipulating your data.
+Apache Drill is a fantastic SQL on Hadoop solution and comes with a large number of SQL functions for manipulating your data.
-However, despite a variety of date functions there is no simple way to calculate the difference between two dates or timestamps and get the result as a number.
+However I found it a real pain to subtract dates and get the result as a number.

+{% highlight sql %}
 SELECT DATEDIFF(check_in_date, check_out_date) FROM hotel_booking;
+{% endhighlight %}

 Drill provides the AGE() function for substracting two dates.
 However this results in a coded alphanumeric string whose data type is INTERVAL